Grokepeer/Hermod/README.md

     image: grokepeer/hermod:0.1.2
     ports:
       - 2088:2088
-    environment:
-      - Del_Token=token
 ```

 Once the service is started and printed "[Hermod] Up and running..." the DB is ready to receive requests.
-In case env variables are not provided or they are unacceptable, Hermod will take the defaults ("token" token)

 ## API
 To access Hermod API the Client needs to establish a TCP connection to Hermod on port 2088.
 Once the connection is established successfully the host will send: